jillesvangurp/rankquest-core/README.md

-Simple rank evalution toolset similar to the rank eval API in Elasticsearch but written such that it can be used with anything that returns search results.
+Rankquest is a simple rank evalution toolset that can be used to benchmark any API that returns search results.

 ## Why?

-The rank eval API in Elasticsearch is too low level.
-People use Elasticsearch to implement search solutions.
-However what they need to test is those integrated solutions (e.g. a search API) and not the underlying implementation details (e.g. the bit that calls Elasticsearch with a query, or some other solution).
+The rank eval API in Elasticsearch is nice but it is too low level.
+Some People use Elasticsearch to implement search solutions.
+But of course there are many alternatives.
+Also, when testing and benchmarking search solutions, you want to do this in black box style and test APIs from the outside instead of benchmarking a specific query in Elasticsearch.

+Rankquest addresses this by being implementation neutral.
+It works with anything that returns some kind of ordered list of results.

-Making this a multi platform library enables a few cool features, including embedding this in a kotlin-js web application where it can run entirely in the browser.
+Making this a Kotlin multi platform library enables a few nice features, including embedding this in a kotlin-js web application where it can run entirely in the browser.
 One of my ambitions with this is developing a browser based application that can be used with any kind of search REST API to evaluate it's ranking.
 With some simple import/export tools for the queries and ratings, this could run stand alone with very little effort.

 ## Development status